williamssam/williamssam/README.md

 # Hey there 👋

-Welcome 😎!
-My name is **Williams Samuel**.
-I'm a **Frontend and Mobile Developer** from Lagos, Nigeria who is very passionate about deciphering challenging problems and building exceptional user interface.
+Hi, I'm **Williams Samuel**, a **Frontend and Mobile Developer** who is very passionate about deciphering challenging problems and building exceptional user interface.
 I love learning new technologies/languages, dealing with all web technologies.

 - ✉️  You can contact me at [samwill300@gmail.com](mailto:samwill300@gmail.com)
 - 🧠  I'm getting my hands dirty with **Flutter**